 The brain and central nervous system controls your muscles and movement.
-Muscles have no control of their own; they only respond to electrical signals from the brain and nervous system.
-The brain can teach you and your muscles to ride a bicycle, walk, dance or serve a tennis ball.
-The brain can also teach you and your muscles to stay tight and contracted due to accidents, injuries, repetitive tasks, or on-going stress.
-Accumulated muscle tension makes it more difficult for muscles to contract efficiently and relax completely.
-This is called Sensory Motor Amnesia: chronically contracted muscles that are constantly "on," unable to fully relax.
+Muscles have no control of their own; they only respond to electrical signals from the brain and nervous system to contract and move.
+The brain can teach you and your muscles to ride a bicycle, walk, dance or play a sport.
+The brain can also teach you and your muscles to stay tight and involuntarily contracted due to emotional trauma, accidents, injuries, repetitive tasks, or on-going psychological stress.
+Accumulated muscle tension makes it impossible for muscles to contract efficiently and fully, and to relax completely.
+This is called Sensory Motor Amnesia: the loss of voluntary control of a muscle group and its synergists.

-If you sit at a computer all day long, your muscles learn to stay contracted only to a certain length in order to be ready to hold that same position again the next day.
-In other words, our muscles habituate to whatever it is we do repeatedly, and certain muscles become set, by the brain, at a slightly shorter length depending upon the repetitive movement, stress or holding pattern we've become habituated to.
+If you sit at a computer all day long, your muscles can learn to stay contracted in your "computer sitting posture," ready to hold that same position again the next day.
+In other words, our muscles habituate to whatever it is we do repeatedly.
+Muscle length can become set, by the brain, at a slightly shorter length depending upon the repetitive movement, stress or holding pattern we've become habituated to.
 If a muscle is tight, it is being held tightly by the brain and sensory motor system.

-The goal of static stretching is to pull a muscle with the intention of forcing it to lengthen and/or relax.
+The general intention of static stretching is to pull a muscle into a specific length or state of relaxation.
 We all know the feeling of pulling a muscle farther than is comfortable.
 Some of us even stay in the stretch for a while, breathe and hope for the best.
 The reason is doesn't work - and that it can, in fact, result in over-stretching injuries such as herniated disks, muscle trauma and muscle dysfunction - is because the brain, the command center of the muscles, is not engaged in the action.
 There is no sensing necessarily in static stretching - no feedback loop to the sensory motor cortex.
-In order to change what the muscles are doing the brain must be engaged in the process.
+In order to change what the muscles are doing the brain must be fully and consciously engaged in the process.

 What do I do instead of stretching